-Although it retains the name Webland Farm, over a century of dairy farming came to a close back in the 1950’s.
-Following its purchase by Trevor and Jill, the transformation began to create the quiet country park that you can see today.
+go to link Although it retains the name Webland Farm, over a century of dairy farming came to a close back in the 1950’s.
+The transformation began in the 1990’s to create the quiet country park that you can see today.
 Webland is, however, still bordered by farming land and that contributes to the delightful views and the level of peace and quiet.

 If you are coming down to Webland Farm take the A38 from the M5, and continue on the A38 until you reach the South Brent exit, which is the A385.

 After 300 yards, take the 3rd exit at the roundabout.
 Then, approximately 200 yards further on turn right.